ayesha-asad07/p2p_app_backend/README.md

 arduino
 Copy code

 This should provide a clear and simple guide for running your P2P backend.
+After successful run, go to our p2p_app_frontend repo, and run the main app in your computer.

+Thanks!